myokit/myokit/docs/source/syntax/model.rst

 | ``<=`` | Less than or equal    |
 +--------+-----------------------+

+These conditions all require numbers as input, but return a condition.

 Conditions can be strung together using ``and`` and ``or``, or negated with ``not``.
+These three operators require a condition as input and return another condition.

 Pre-defined Functions
 =====================